eNMS-automation/eNMS/docs/base/contributing.rst

 Contributing
 ============

 Contributions are welcome.
-If you want to contribute, you should join the #enms channel in the networktocode slack (http://networktocode.herokuapp.com/).
+If you want to contribute, you can join the #enms channel in the networktocode slack (http://networktocode.herokuapp.com/).

 For developers
 --------------

+eNMS uses :

+- Black for python code formatting
+- Flake8 to make sure that the python code is PEP8-compliant
+- Mypy for python static type hinting
+- Prettier for javascript code formatting
-eNMS uses flake8 to make sure that the python code is PEP8-compliant, eslint to make sure the javascript code is compliant with google standards for javascript, and pytest for the test suite.
+- Eslint to make sure the javascript code is compliant with google standards for javascript
+- Pytest for the test suite.

-There is a dedicated ``requirements_dev.txt`` file to install these libraries:
+There is a dedicated ``requirements_dev.txt`` file to install these python libraries:

 ::